How to become a maternity support worker

 You could do a college course to get into this job.
 Relevant subjects include:

-- Level 2 Certificate in Work Preparation for Health and Social Care
+- Level 2 Certificate in Child Development and Care

 - Level 2 Diploma in Health and Social Care